Construction at the Southeast Treatment Plant

 Winter 2025-2026 Southeast Treatment Plant Construction Newsletter

-As part of the New Engineering, Operations, and Maintenance Buildings Project at the Southeast Treatment Plant, crews will demolish an outdated staff building and two trailers at the northwest corner of Phelps Street and Jerrold Avenue in early 2026.
-The demolition makes way for the new building which will provide much-needed workspace, offices, and maintenance areas for SFPUC staff at the treatment plant.
+As part of the New Engineering, Operations, and Maintenance Buildings Project at the Southeast Treatment Plant, crews will have started laying foundations near the northwest corner of Phelps Street and Jerrold Avenue in spring 2026.
+The new buildings will provide much needed workspace, offices, and maintenance areas for SFPUC staff at the treatment plant.

 Construction will continue through fall 2028.
 General workdays are Monday through Friday, 7 a.m. to 8 p.m., with occasional weekend work.
 For more information about the project, visit sfpuc.gov/SEPBuildings.